natsnyder1/CauchyFriendly/README.md

 This repository contains C++, Python, and Matlab interfaces for the Multivariate Cauchy Estimator (MCE) algorithm.
 The repository is compilable for Linux/Mac/Windows operating systems.
 The Python and Matlab wrappers (built via Swig, Mex, respectively) bind the Python/Matlab interfaces to its C++ backend.
 See beneath the attached video for installation instructions.

 ## What is the Multivariate Cauchy Estimator?
-Much like the Kalman filter (KF) + Extended Kalman filter (EKF), the MCE + Extended MCE (EMCE) can be used for state estimation of linear time-invariant (LTI), linear time-varying (LTV) and non-linear dynamic systems.
-The MCE algorithm scales well to moderate state space dimensions of up to seven or eight: similar to the limitations of a particle filter.
+Much like the Kalman filter (KF), the MCE can be used for state estimation of linear time-invariant (LTI) or linear time-varying (LTV) dynamic systems.
+For nonlinear systems, the extended MCE (EMCE) can be applied just as an extended Kalman filter (EKF) could.
+The (E)MCE algorithm scales well to moderate state space dimensions of up to seven or eight: similar to the limitations of a particle filter.

 Aside from the KF, the MCE is the only other analytic, recursive, and closed-form Bayesian state estimation algorithm.
 The key difference between the KF and the MCE is that the MCE algorithm assumes additive Cauchy process and measurement noise, whereas the KF assumes Gaussian process and measurement noise.
-Moreover, it is the only estimator capable of evolving its cpdf into a rich, sometimes non-symmetric, and sometimes multi-modal state hypothesis; solely as a function of its measurement history.
-The MCE is very robust to impulsive process noises and outliers in the measurement due to its Cauchy modelling assumption.
-Empirically too, the MCE is seen to perform robustly when system dynamic parameters become misspecified.
-The following papers are good resources to learn more about the MCE:
+Moreover, it is the only estimator capable of evolving its cpdf (of the system state, given the measurement histroy) into a rich, sometimes non-symmetric, and sometimes multi-modal distrubution; solely as a function of its measurement history.
+The aforementioned fact allows the MCE to estimate robustly when subjected to impulsive process noises, outliers in the measurement, or both.
+Empirically, the MCE is seen to perform well too when system dynamic parameters become misspecified.
+The tutorials in this repository will allow you to become familiar with the MCE by example.
+The following papers are good resources to learn more about the mathematics of the Cauchy Estimator:
 > LINK1

 > LINK2